AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-current-adobe-account-email-address-to-new-address.md

 # Change current Adobe account email address

-This article explains how to change the current email address registered in the [Adobe account](https://account.adobe.com/) to a new address currently not registered on [Adobe account](https://account.adobe.com/) or the [Magento account](https://account.magento.com/).
+This article explains how to change the current email address registered in the [Adobe account](https://account.adobe.com/) to a new address currently not registered on an [Adobe account](https://account.adobe.com/) or the [Magento account](https://account.magento.com/).

 ## Affected products and versions